Cosmological constraints on Brans-Dicke theory

-Given that solar system data provide a far superior bound on $\omega$, why constrain the BDT with cosmological data?
+Given that Solar System data provide a far superior bound on $\omega$, why constrain the BDT with cosmological data?
 There are two reasons why this is important.
 Firstly, cosmological constraints on BDT are important as they concern very different spatial and temporal scales.
 Secondly, as we discuss further below, BDT can be considered as an approximation to a subset of Horndeski-type theories, and thus, cosmological constraints on BDT can be interpreted in a more general setting.
+More specifically, while on cosmological scales BDT emerges as an approximation to Horndeski theory, the derivative self-interactions of the Horndeski scalar become larger as one moves to smaller scales (higher curvature than cosmological environments) and this leads to the screening of the scalar resulting at the same time to the recovery GR.

 \paragraph{The model} The BDT is described by the action